 “Am I good enough to play college soccer?” is a common question for us here at NCSA.
 It’s important to remember that there are nearly 1,600 women’s college soccer programs out there, and the athletic requirements to play on each team varies wildly, sometimes even within the same division level.
 However, understanding the basic body type requirements (coaches look at height more than weight), skill level and experience that programs are looking for can at least help athletes target the level of competition that’s best suited for them.
+What about soccer recruiting in college?
 In this section, we’ve outlined some NCAA soccer recruiting guidelines for D1 women’s players to help readers get an idea for what top-level recruits look like.

 NCSA Expert Notes: Extremely athletic; taller than average; can out-jump opposing forwards; covers most of the goal-mouth when diving; catches everything when able to get two hands on the ball; is able to consistently catch crosses; punts and drop kicks past mid-field; goal kicks to center circle; is able to throw balls to teammates 35-45 yards away; is vocal in communicating with teammates, calling out marks and calling for the ball.

 NCSA Expert Notes: Fast; great first touch; makes smart passes and always looks to keep the ball, as opposed to just randomly kicking it; looks to get involved in the attack and dribble up the wing; defends one-on-one well; clearly looks to force the ball one way or the other; tackles smart.

 NCSA Expert Notes: Fast; great first touch; ability to win headers; consistently good positioning (in position to help support other defenders in case they get beat); vocal communicator to other defenders and midfielders; controls the team’s back line in regard to pushing up and dropping back; always makes smart passes; solid and smart one-on-one defending.